Privacy Notice

 Patients will need to provide proof of identity to receive this information.
 We will not share information relating to you with other individuals without your explicit instruction or without sight of a legal document.

-Patients may also request to have access to their data, they may do this via the NHS App, or via Patient Access.
-If you would like to access your GP record online click here.
+Patients may also request to have online access to their data, they may do this via the NHS App and your NHS account, or via the practice’s system.
+If you would like to access your GP record online visit our website: https://www.moatfield.co.uk/about-online-services

 Change of Details